Calvin-CS/SkelScratch/README.md

 ***Troubleshooting***

-The server listens on port 8181.
+The client connects to port 8181.